cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     Regardless of the method chosen, the sqrt function should be implemented in a way that resists timing side channels, i.e., in constant time.

--   sgn0(x): This function returns either +1 or -1 indicating the "sign" of x, where sgn0(x) == -1 just when x is "negative".
+-   sgn0(x): This function returns either 0 or 1 indicating the "sign" of x, where sgn0(x) == 1 just when x is "negative".
-    In other words, this function always considers 0 to be positive.
+    (In other words, this function always considers 0 to be positive.)
-    This function may be implemented in multiple ways; {{sgn0-variants}} defines two variants.
-    Throughout the document, sgn0 is used generically to mean either of these variants.
-    Each suite in {{suites}} specifies the sgn0 variant to be used.
+    {{sgn0-function}} defines this function and discusses its implementation.

 -   inv0(x): This function returns the multiplicative inverse of x in F, extended to all of F by fixing inv0(0) == 0.